 Wyoming Survivor Benefits

-ONE-TIME DEATH BENEFIT
+ONE-TIME DEATH BENEFITS

-There is no state-wide one time death benefit.
+There is no state-wide one-time death benefit.
 Individual counties or local jurisdictions may offer support.
 Contact your department’s benefit officer for assistance on this and all benefits.

 COMPENSATION FOR DEATH OR DISABILITY OF FIREFIGHTERS FROM OCCUPATIONAL DISEASES